Iancheung228/Iancheung228.github.io/_posts/2025-04-02-causal_inf_notes.md

 date: 2025-04-02
 ---

-In this post, we will first go over the set-up of a one-sided hypothesis test, then we will provide intuition and practical significance of concepts like Type I error, power, minimum detectable effect, etc.
+In this post, we will first go over the setup of a one-sided hypothesis test, then we will provide intuition and practical significance of concepts like Type I error, power, minimum detectable effect, etc.

-Imagine this: the business team comes up with an idea for a new feature and hypothesises that adding this feature will improve the conversion rate $$ (X) $$.
+**Imagine this**: the business team comes up with an idea for a new feature and hypothesises that adding this feature will improve the conversion rate $$ (X) $$.
 They come to you and ask for your help to collect sample data to empirically evaluate whether the hypothesis is reasonable.

 In a perfect world, we could measure the true effect of a treatment by giving the entire population on Earth the control condition and recording the eventual outcome.
 Then, on a perfect clone of Earth, we would give everyone the treatment and measure that outcome one more time.
 Comparing these two results would give us a definitive, black-and-white answer.